madelinezug/5CMenuTutorial/README.md

 Add a new file by selecting File->New->CocoaTouch Class and filling in UITableViewController for the subclass and ViewController for the main class.

+I named my files DiningHallViewController and MenuViewController.

 Wow!
 Look at all that code you get for free!

+##Linking Files to Storyboard

+We need to make sure our storyboard knows what code to use for each controller.
+Go to your storyboard.
+In the righthand menu click on the third icon from the left and set the appropriate class for each controller.

+##Configuring the TableViewCells

+Let's stay in our storyboard and set the class of our prototype cells to "Basic" for each of our TableViewControllers.
+A prototype cell tells your TableViewController what all cells in its table should look like.

+Your app will reuse this prototype to make each item in the table.
+In order for the app to know what to reuse we need to give our cell a "Reuse Identifier".
+This is how we will reference our prototype cell.

+To change the Reuse Identifier select the cell and choose the fourth icon from the right in the top right menu.
+In the identifier field enter your identifier.
+I chose "diningHallCell" and "menuItemCell" for my two prototype cells.

+##Back to the code

+Now that our storyboard is linked to our code we need to actually write the code to make things happen!

-Take a look at these two methods in the code and see if you can figure out what values to return:
+Take a look at these two methods in your DiningHallViewController and see if you can figure out what values to return:

 ```Swift
     override func numberOfSectionsInTableView(tableView: UITableView) -> Int {